bytebase/bytebase.com-old/content/docs/en/cli/overview.md

 description: This page contains a getting-started covering frequently used commands.
 ---

 `bb` CLI is the command-line tool of Bytebase, helping developers integrate MySQL and PostgreSQL schema change into the existing CI/CD workflow.
-By integrating bb with your existing CI/CD system (GitLab CI, GitHub Actions, etc.), you can bring all best practices of CI/CD to the database.
+By integrating `bb` with your existing CI/CD system (GitLab CI, GitHub Actions, etc.), you can bring all best practices of CI/CD to the database.

 This page contains a getting-started covering frequently used commands.

 ## Install `bb`

-To install bb, just paste the following command in a macOS Terminal or Linux shell prompt:
+To install `bb`, just paste the following command in a macOS Terminal or Linux shell prompt:

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/bytebase/bytebase/HEAD/scripts/install_bb.sh)"
 ```

-This installs bb in `/usr/local/bin`.
-Run the following command to check if bb is installed:
+This installs `bb` in `/usr/local/bin`.
+Run the following command to check if `bb` is installed:

 ```bash
 bb --help